Invest Here

 We see digital connectivity as an impetus to drive inclusive economic growth and tackle areas of digital exclusion, North Lanarkshire’s ambition is to be a leading digital authority with a world-class, future-proof digital infrastructure providing gigabit-capable fibre broadband connectivity to homes and businesses.

-From town centres to business parks and our more rurally located communities, we see universal connectivity as a key enabler in delivering our shared ambition of ‘inclusive growth and prosperity for all.’
-The council’s own digital programme will see investment in our own facilities and will facilitate private sector investment providing the foundations to transform our town centres into ‘smart’ communities, and connect businesses and people through enhanced digital connectivity across the region.
-We already have 5G in the key towns in Bellshill, Cumbernauld and Motherwell, with others to follow shortly.
+From town centres to business parks and our more rurally located communities, we see universal connectivity as a key enabler in delivering our shared ambition of "inclusive growth and prosperity for all".
+Over 340 kilometres of ultrafast, full fibre digital network has been laid to improve coverage and reach of gigabit-capable fibre networks to businesses and housing.
+The council's own digital programme has seen a roll-out of public wifi and investment in our own facilities such as range of 5-G enabled immersive spaces providing 360-degree digital experiences.
+This investment in digital provides the foundations to transform our town centres into "smart" communities, and connect businesses and people through enhanced digital connectivity across the region.

 Changing lives & Creating Growth Opportunities